Do you ever freeze up when a woman is interested?

 It feels nice when your 24/7 companion is a badass.

-When I asked our coaches Georgia and Tiffany about our brand new clients before they’ve learned confidence around women, here’s what Tiffany said:
+When I asked our coaches about our brand new clients before they’ve learned confidence around women, here’s what they said:

-“I was talking to someone from Track 2 the other day and he said he was sitting next to an incredibly beautiful woman at the bar who was obviously SO into him.
+“I was talking to someone in Launch Your Dating Life the other day and he said he was sitting next to an incredibly beautiful woman at the bar who was obviously SO into him.

 “She even said out loud before she was leaving, ‘Okay, this is my LAST drink.’
 And he absolutely for the life of him could not say something to her.